Looking for a neutral color scheme for your whole house?

-This is my go to color for painting a living room, dining room, or hallway, but it can really be used anywhere in the house.
-It is perfectly greige, with a lot of gray and a touch of beige, and this makes it perfect in rooms that have gray or brown undertones.
-This color reminds me of an art gallery wall, because it is soothing and does not make much of a statement on its own, leaving the furniture and accessories to really stand out.
+This is the perfect go to color for painting a living room, dining room, or hallway, but it can really be used anywhere in the house.
+Agreeable Gray is a greige, which means it is a mix of gray and beige.
+With a lot of gray in it and just a touch of beige, Agreeable Gray is perfect in rooms that have gray or brown undertones.
+This color reminds me of an art gallery wall.
+It is soothing and does not make much of a statement on its own, leaving the furniture and accessories to really stand out.

 Sherwin Williams Sea Salt

 This dreamy blue/green is my favorite color for a bathroom or even a kitchen.
-This color is still considered to be a “neutral,” even though it has a little more pop to it.
+Sea Salt is still considered to be a “neutral,” even though it has a little more pop to it.
 It can look more green or blue depending on your lighting, and coordinates perfectly with the other colors listed.
 It is also one of Sherwin William’s most popular colors, so you know that it has a wide appeal.

 Sherwin Williams Steamed Milk